-To add the Compass, Highway, or XM Audio Pages:
+To add the Compass or Highway Pages:

 - 1. Press MENU twice to show the Main Menu.
 Use the ROCKER to highlight the Display tab. - 2.
-Highlight the Highway Page, Compass Page, or XM Audio Page fields, and press ENTER.
+Highlight the Highway Page or Compass Page fields, and press ENTER.
 Select On, and press ENTER.